Benjamin Dwight Allen

 Benjamin Dwight Allen (February 16, 1831, in Sturbridge, Massachusetts – March 4, 1914, in Wellesley, Massachusetts) was a composer and organist.
-His parents were natives of Massachusetts named Alvan and Lucy.
+His parents, Alvan and Lucy, were natives of Massachusetts.
+He had three siblings, Albert, Eliza, and Bridget.
 He was an organist for Congregational churches and gained attention in the nineteenth century.

-He was from 1845 teacher and organist, and from 1857 to 1894 organist and choir director, of the Union Congregational Church.
-In 1858 he founded the Worcester Music Festival.
-From 1871 to 1876 he taught at the Boston Conservatory.
-After 1894 he led the music department at a college in Wisconsin and from 1902 to 1905 he worked as an organist at the Manhattan Congregational Church in New York City.
+Starting in 1845 onwards, he worked as both a teacher and an organist.
+From 1857 to 1894, he served as an organist and a choir director for the Union Congregational Church.
+In 1858, he founded the Worcester Music Festival.
+From 1871 to 1876, he taught at the Boston Conservatory.
+After 1894, he led the music department at Beloit college in Wisconsin and, from 1902 to 1905, worked as an organist at the Manhattan Congregational Church in New York City.